 - The Endo Girls Blog – Run by Kate and Laura, they are two women with endo who are patient advocates and give accurate info on treatment options and disease facts while also supporting the community.
 They are very active on Facebook and Instagram.

-- Pacific Endometriosis and Pelvic Surgery – They have easy to understand articles on endo in the Education section.
+- Pacific Endometriosis and Pelvic Surgery – Easy to understand articles on endo in the Education section.

-- ExtraPelvic Not Rare – While many doctors state that endo is rarely found outside of the pelvis (here pelvis actually means the female reproductive organs), such as on the intestines, bladder, lungs, diaphragm, and other locations, it is actually not as rare as we have been lead to believe.
+- ExtraPelvic Not Rare – While many doctors state that endo is rarely found outside of the reproductive organs, endo on the intestines, bladder, lungs, diaphragm, and other locations is actually not as rare as we have been lead to believe.
 This website has educational videos on extrapelvic endo, info on the disease by body system, and more.

 - Endo What? – Fantastic documentary about endometriosis with well-researched information and patient experiences.

 - Endo What School Nurse Initiative – You can send an endometriosis toolkit to educate school nurses to the schools of your choice.
 I sent one to my high school.
 I spent so much time in the nurse’s office in my senior year – if they had known to recognize the obvious symptoms of endo I might have been diagnosed sooner!

 - Endo Queer – LGBTQIA+ Led Support for Endometriosis and Similar Illnesses

 - ENDO Black – “ENDO Black, Inc. has a mission of advocating for African American women and women of color affected by endometriosis.
 We are here to connect you with women who look just like you and who battle with endometriosis just like you.
 ENDO Black is a safe space for women, to ask questions, to be encouraged, and to receive advice on how to manage the disorder.”
 They have information, videos, ambassadors, blog posts, events, and more!

 - Check out the Recommending Reading List from the Endometriosis Association of Ireland